macintushar/curiositi/apps/documentation/src/content/docs/llm-agent.md

 ---
  title: LLM & Agent Layer
  description: This document summarizes model/provider abstraction and agent behaviors.
 ---

 This document summarizes model/provider abstraction and agent behaviors.
+It reflects the current SearchAgent implementation and streaming behavior in the server.

 ## Goals